amnjha/amnjha/README.md

 ### :airplane: Professional Journey

+- Currently working as a SDE III at [ZestMoney]
-- Currently Working as a Senior Software Engineer at [Lowe's India]
+- Worked as a Senior Software Engineer at [Lowe's India] from Dec'21 to Aug'22
 - Worked as SDE at [Publicis Sapient] from Nov'20 to Dec'21
 - Worked as Sr. Software Engineer at [Here Technologies] from Jun'18 to Oct'20
 - Worked as a Software Engineer at [Zycus] from Jul'16 to May'18